 The Nelson CECC proposes a three prong approach to support school readiness: “Kindergarten 101” is the vehicle that will address stake holder partnerships, identify and meet community needs, gather and share data and support for early care providers and their families; mini-grants based on STARS ratings and school readiness activities to improve the early learning environment and fill in gaps in the self-help and social/emotional domains; and “Jump Start Camp” to engage the community, families, early care centers and to distribute resource information and books.

-The Northeastern Alliance CECC is requesting grant funds to provide seamless transition to Kindergarten by providing education of school readiness standards and parent support.
-In addition to collaboratively providing child abuse prevention and awareness activities, community baby showers, and training for Early Care and Education Professional with our community partners.
-The Alliance will host a Brigance Pilot Project to support instruction and ensure children are school ready.
-The Alliance will also continue its focus on supporting newly rated STARS child care centers as well as those who have consistently maintained their rating thus ensuring quality care is available for all children.
+The Northeastern Alliance CECC proposes to provide seamless transition to Kindergarten by providing education or school readiness standards and parent support.
+IN addition to collaboratively providing child abuse prevention and awareness activities, community baby showers, and training for Early Care and Education Professionals with our community partners.
+The long term goal of the council in conjunction with the local school districts is to provide support for parents from "Diapers to Diplomas".

-The OVEC CECC will promote school readiness with Gallatin, Henry, Shelby, Spencer and Trimble counties through public awareness activities, parent training sessions and support to local child care providers and early childhood programs.
-The council will focus on sharing information from the Early Childhood Profiles with families and community partners within each county represented.
-Activities will also include collaborating with partnering agencies and businesses to provide free developmental and health screening of children ages birth to five, with follow-up for families and child care providers.
+The Ohio Valley Educational Cooperative (OVEC) Counties community Early Childhood Council promotes school readiness within Bullitt, Gallatin, Henry, Shelby, Spencer and Trimble counties through public awareness, parent training sessions, family academies, and support to local child care and early childhood programs.
+The council focuses on using information gained from the Early Childhood Profiles to identify needs of families and community partners within each community.
+Council activities include professional learning opportunities, providing school readiness information to families of young children, parent training sessions, and collaborating with partnering agencies/businesses to provide free screenings for children aged birth to five, with follow-up for families and child care providers.

-The Owen County CECC proposes activities for 2013-2014 that shows need for our community utilizing the data from the 2013 Early Childhood Profile.
-The profile shows a need for reading development, and a lack of services provided for children ages 0-4 that would benefit them for preparation for kindergarten.
-Using our Early Childhood Profile results from 2013, the council will concentrate on school readiness activities that will prepare all children in Owen County that enters school ready to benefit from early learning experiences that best promote the child's early success by focusing on a kindergarten readiness fair in the fall and a Dr. Seuss Story Walk in the spring.
+The Owen County CECC proposes activities for 2015-2016 that show needs for our community utilizing the data from the 2015 Early Childhood Profile.
+The Profile shows a need for reading and social-emotional development.
+Using the results from the profile, the council will concentrate on school readiness activities that will prepare all children in Owen County that enter school ready to benefit for early learning experiences that best promote the child's early success by focusing on two quality community events.
+The first is "Mother Goose on the Loose," in the fall of 2015, followed by the Early Childhood Fair in the spring of 2016.

-The Pendleton County CECC will build collaborative partnerships to promote School Readiness for children and families by providing professional development for child care providers, including access to and training for the Brigance Early Childhood Screens, as well as Developmentally Appropriate activities to support School Readiness; promoting early literacy by providing books to the HANDS program ; providing support to STARS rated centers and actively recruiting new centers to become STARS rated; and engaging families by disseminating information via our website, monthly email and mailings, and community programs such as Family Literacy Night and the Community Wide Baby Shower.
+Pendleton - The Pendleton County CECC will build collaborative partnerships to promote School Readiness for children and families by providing professional development for child care providers, including access to and training on Developmentally Appropriate activities and screenings to support School Readiness; promoting early literacy by providing books to the HANDS program, hosting a Community Wide Literacy Fair and the Early Education Forum; providing support to STARS rated centers and actively recruit new centers; and engaging families by disseminating information via our website, monthly email and mailings, and community programs such as Early Childhood Forum and the Community Wide Baby Shower.